Last weekend I attended the Raw Spirit Festival in Sedona, Arizona. This was my first time attending. I had a great time, and I’m glad I went.

 Perhaps the biggest benefit is that I feel more inspired to stick with the raw food diet.
 This conference helped me graduate from the initial newbie idealism of raw foods, and now I’m looking ahead to the realistic long-term practice of this way of life.
 This means learning how to make the diet work for me as an individual and not blindly following what the experts say.
 It also means being patient with myself, knowing that adapting to raw foods is just one step on a very long journey.

 I also like that I have a lot more people and resources to connect with now.
 Last night I had dinner at the Go Raw Cafe in Vegas with Philip McCluskey, a speaker at the festival and a raw food coach.
 He lost 200 pounds in 2 years by adopting a raw food diet.
-Check out his before and after pics if you’d like.
 However, the physical transformation was the smallest part of the shift he experienced after going raw — the rest of his life changed in even greater ways.
 I think he’s a real inspiration to others who want to reclaim their lives, reaffirm their health, and reconnect with their spirits.

 While writing this review, UPS came to my house and delivered about 100 copies of my new book.
-Erin says we need to have a book launch party soon.
+We need to have a book launch party soon. 🙂